 A Certified Practicing Accountant has also completed both a bachelor’s degree and post-graduate study in accountancy.
 Similarly to CA members, they must complete 3 years of practical experience, whilst working closely with an approved mentor in order to develop their high level skills in accountancy.
 CPA members are also skilled in a wide variety of areas of accounting.

 As the title clearly suggests, a tax accountant possesses specialized skills in the area of tax.
 If you find yourself grappling with the intricate world of tax regulations, don’t attempt to navigate it alone.
 Entrusting your financial matters to a tax accountant can make a significant difference, ensuring that you not only comply with the tax laws but also take advantage of opportunities such as the r&d tax incentive australia.

 A management accountant evaluates valuable accounting information for use in decision making and planning of a business.
 A management accountant can manage finances of the company such as funds, cost analysis and stock keeping.
 Think about whether you need help with your business management, they are normally used by businesses that are medium to large in size.

 In trouble with the law due to missing funds or discrepancies in your accounting?
 A forensic accountant is who you need.
 They work with individuals and companies that have allegedly committed crimes regarding their books, including tax evasion, fraud and embezzlement.

-A consultant helps you to make sense of your accounting information.
+A tax consultant helps you to make sense of your accounting information.
 They are used for the management of various aspects of your business.
-By analysing your financial reports they can determine the profitability of your business, where your business is making and losing its money, help to generate forecasts, restructure your business, and more.
+By analyzing your financial reports they can determine the profitability of your business, where your business is making and losing its money, help to generate forecasts, restructure your business, and more.
 Pretty useful right?

 This is just a brief look at some of the different types of accountants available to you.
 They are invaluable to the financial side of your business.
 You probably won’t need all of them, so pick and choose carefully!